bmhatch/CSS-display-cheat-sheet/README.md

 <a href='https://bmhatch.github.io/CSS-display-cheat-sheet'>CSS display cheat sheet</a> is a simple static website I built as part of the Codecademy Full Stack Engineer Path course I am taking.

-I had a lot of fun working on this and learned several HTML and CSS skills through the process.
+I had a lot of fun working on this project and learned several HTML and CSS skills through the process.

 I first made a rough mockup of the website I wanted to build utilizing my graphic design background and Adobe Illustrator: